ds-civic-data/nomadic-herders/White Paper/Final_White_Paper.md

     ## 10    10     4
     ## # ... with 23 more rows

-**Fig. 2** The distribution of number of area codes requested by service users.
+**Fig. 4** The distribution of number of area codes requested by service users.
 Most users only requested information about a single area code in the course of their use of the system.

 The above bar plot shows the distribution of the number of area codes for which users requested information.
 Most users only requested information for one area code (around 10,000) in their spand of their .
 Number of area codes drops off significantly after that, with about 2,500 users requesting 2.
 It’s difficult to know whether this pattern is at all related to the geographical location of users, because many users only queried the system a single time; however, using the shiny dashboard mapping geographical usage, it’s possible to gain some insight into the spatial distribution of users.
+A general examination of the dashboard shows that requests are concentrated in the northern parts of the country.
+Apart from several southern area codes that receive a significant number of requests, there are almost no southern locations that receive forecast requests.

 ``` r
 bb <- In %>%